syncfusion/ej2-angular-docs/src/documenteditor/document-editor/scrolling-zooming.md

 ## Page Fit Type

-Apart from specifying the zoom factor as value, the Document editor provides option to specify page fit options such as fit to full page or fit to page width.
+Apart from specifying the zoom factor as value, the Document Editor provides option to specify page fit options such as fit to full page or fit to page width.
 You can set this option using ‘fitPage’ method of document editor instance.
 Refer to the following code example.

 ```typescript
 this.documentEditor.fitPage('Fit page width');